hazardgoat/Oregon_Geologic_Map_Demo/README.md

         # Regular expression that finds tab-spaces between numbers
         pattern = re.compile(r'(?<=\d)(\t)(?=\d)')

-        # Uses the regular expression to replace the sired tab-spaces with "/"
+        # Uses the regular expression to replace tab-spaces with "/"
         data = pattern.sub('/', data)

         with open(geo_cpt, 'w') as f:
             f.write(data)

         # DataFrame used to hold the unit names from the cpt-like file prior to conditioning and the conditioned rgb colors
         self.df_cpt_data = pd.DataFrame()